Rita Geier: Lawsuit against the University of Tennessee

 In 1972, TSU professors Sterling Adams, Raymond Richardson and 100 other black Tennesseans joined the case as plaintiffs.
 Avon Williams Jr., a civil rights attorney and state senator, represented the new plaintiffs.

-Following a judge’s ruling, on July 1, 1979 the merger of University of Tennessee at Nashville and TSU took effect.
+Following a judge’s ruling, on July 1, 1979, the merger of University of Tennessee at Nashville and TSU took effect.
 The combination marked the first time in history that a historically black college or university and a traditionally white institution were brought under a single banner.
-At the same time, UTN and TSU faculty member H. Coleman McGinnis joined as a co-plaintiffs.
+At the same time, UTN and TSU faculty member H. Coleman McGinnis joined as a co-plaintiff.

 The merger agreement was further modified in 1984 by Judge Thomas A. Wiseman Jr. who added a stipulation of settlement requiring quotas to ensure that TSU increased its white enrollment while other state schools expand the population of non-white students.
 This added more than $100 million to the coffers of TSU campuses.
 In recognition for his work on the case and his lifelong devotion to civil rights, the downtown Nashville campus of TSU was named after Avon Williams in 1986.

 A mediated decree, known as the Geier Consent Decree, was ordered by the court on January 4, 2001.
 The agreement allocated $77 million to address diversity at institutions throughout Tennessee.
-As a result of the decree, black enrollment at UTN expanded by 2.2% and system-wide.
+As a result of the decree, black enrollment at UTN expanded by 2.2%.
 During this period, the institution expanded its African American student population from 10.5% to 12.4%.

 On July 21, 2006, a federal mediator negotiated the final dismissal of the case.
-To commemorate the end of the 38-year case, Geier appeared with Governor Phil Bredesen announce that she and the other plaintiffs, would be asking a judge to dismiss the lawsuit, acknowledging that the state had finally met its desegregation obligations.
+To commemorate the end of the 38-year case, Geier appeared with Governor Phil Bredesen to announce that she and the other plaintiffs would be asking a judge to dismiss the lawsuit, acknowledging that the state had finally met its desegregation obligations.
 The state of Tennessee had appropriated $15.5 million for the Tennessee State endowment, $19.8 million in capital outlays and almost $15 million in student financial aid since mediation began in 2000.

 Honors and awards

 Geier was the fall 2006 commencement speaker at the University of Tennessee.

-In 2007 Geier was elected as a fellow of the National Academy of Public Administration.
+In 2007, she was elected as a fellow of the National Academy of Public Administration.

 President Clinton awarded her Presidential Rank Meritorious Executive Award for her work with the Social Security Administration.

-In February 2021, the University of Tennessee, Knoxville announced that they are naming a dormitory building in honor of Geier.
+In February 2021, the University of Tennessee, Knoxville announced the naming of a dormitory building in Geier's honor.